Internet-of-People/iop-blockchain/INSTALL_OSX.md

-# Installing IoP Core on OS X
+# Installing IoP Core on Mac OS X

 Download the binary file from [here](http://) and extract.
 Move the .app file to your Applications folder.